Legal Aid Lawyers

 - if you are likely to go to prison if convicted

 - if you are likely to lose your job if convicted

 - if you cannot follow what is happening in the trial because of mental or physical disability

 - if you do not speak English as a first language

 - if you have been remanded in custody pending a trial

 - if you intend to appeal against a decision of the court.

-Berlow Rahman Solicitors LLP are here to help with any questions you may have about applying for Legal Aid.
+Graham Walker Solicitors are here to help with any questions you may have about applying for Scottish Legal Aid.
 Call us now on any of the helpline numbers on this webpage for free expert advice on your eligibility.

-I was interviewed at Kilmarnock Police station and it did not cost me a bean!
+I was interviewed at Kilmarnock Police station and it did not cost me a bean due to these fantastic legal aid criminal solicitors!
 I did not have to show wage slips or fill out any forms.

-I thought legal aid came from the Law Society of Scotland, however I found out after speaking with a criminal lawyer at Berlow Rahman, that this is run by SLAB (Scottish Legal Aid Board)
+I thought criminal legal aid came from the Law Society of Scotland, however I found out after speaking with Matthew Berlow criminal lawyer at Graham Walker Solicitors, that this is run by SLAB (Scottish Legal Aid Board)